samsquire/gui-thunks/README.md

 From this operation, we can interact with a thunk of behaviour which is then queued.

-Here's an example of a mouseover GUI that allows queuing of a complicated pipeline of steps.
+Here's an example of a menu that grows towards the right upon mouseover that allows queuing of a complicated pipeline of steps.

 ![expandingmenu](guithunks.png)